Pakistan jet with 98 aboard crashes in crowded neighborhood

 KARACHI, Pakistan (AP) — A jetliner carrying 98 people crashed Friday in a crowded neighborhood near the airport in Pakistan’s port city of Karachi after an apparent engine failure during landing.
-Officials said there were at least two survivors from the plane, and it was unknown how many people on the ground were hurt, with at least five houses destroyed.
+Officials said there were two survivors from the plane but they also found at least 57 bodies in the wreckage.

+It was unknown how many people on the ground were hurt as the Pakistan International Airlines jet, an Airbus A320, plowed into an alley and destroyed at least five houses.

-The pilot of Pakistani International Airlines Flight 8303 was heard transmitting a mayday to the tower shortly before the crash of the Airbus A320, which was flying from Lahore to Karachi.
-Video on social media appeared to show the jet flying low over a residential area with flames shooting from one of its engines.
+The pilot was heard transmitting a mayday to the tower shortly before the crash of Flight 8303, which was flying from Lahore to Karachi and carrying many traveling for the Muslim holiday of Eid al-Fitr.

+Video on social media appeared to show the jet flying low with flames shooting from one of its engines.

-The plane came to rest about 2:39 p.m. in a narrow alley in the poor and congested residential area known as Model Colony between houses smashed by its wings.
+The plane went down about 2:39 p.m. northeast of Jinnah International Airport in the poor and congested residential area known as Model Colony between houses that were smashed by its wings.
 Police in protective masks struggled to clear away crowds amid the smoke and dust so ambulances and firetrucks could reach the crash site.

-As darkness fell, crews worked under floodlights to recover bodies and a portable morgue was set up.
+As darkness fell, crews worked under floodlights, and a portable morgue was set up.
+The Sindh provincial health department said it had recovered 57 bodies, while PIA chairman Arshad Malik said finding all the dead could take two to three days.

+Pakistan’s civil aviation authority said the plane had 91 passengers and a crew of seven.
+The A320 can carry up to 180 passengers, depending on how its cabin is configured.

-Two passengers survived, said Meeran Yousaf, Sindh provincial Health Department spokeswoman, revising an earlier statement that three had survived.
+At least two people aboard survived, according to the health department, revising an earlier statement that three were alive.

 At least three people on the ground were injured.

+Malik announced an investigation into the crash, adding that the aircraft was in good working order.

-Pakistan had resumed domestic flights earlier this week ahead of the Eid-al Fitr holiday marking the end of the Islamic fasting month of Ramadan.
+Pakistan had resumed domestic flights earlier this week ahead of Eid-al Fitr, which marks the end of the holy month of Ramadan.
 Pakistan has been in a countrywide lockdown since mid-March because of the coronavirus, and the airline has been using social distancing guidelines on its flights by leaving every other seat vacant.

 Southern Sindh province, of which Karachi is the capital, is the epicenter of the virus infections in Pakistan.
 The province has nearly 20,000 of the country’s more than 50,000 cases.